craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Evaluation.md

 | 2025-08-01 | Project Lead     | Updated after new risk identified    |
 | 2025-09-01 | Compliance Off.  | Quarterly review, no major changes   |

+*This section tracks the review and update history for accountability.*

 ---

 ## 13. Glossary